 An Effective Approach to Addiction Treatment

-Cognitive behavioral therapy, (CBT), commonly known as talk therapy, was originally conceived by Sigmund Freud.
-While this mental health treatment modality has developed greatly over the years, it still retains the essential elements that define it.
-CBT treatment begins with the patient describing her or his situation, feelings, experiences, and ideas.
-Then the counselor or therapist attempts to appeal to logical and cognitive properties and processes that underlie these thoughts and feelings expressed by the patient.
-Through guided conversation with a trained professional, the patient is encouraged to understand how certain thoughts and behaviors are not productive or healthy.
+Cognitive behavioral therapy (CBT), commonly known as talk therapy, was originally conceived by Sigmund Freud.
+While this mental health condition treatment modality has developed greatly over the years, it still retains the essential elements that define it.
+CBT treatment is a type of therapy which begins with the patient describing her or his situation, feelings, experiences, current problems, and ideas.
+Then, the counselor or cognitive-behavioral therapist attempts to appeal to logical and cognitive properties and processes that underlie these thoughts and feelings expressed by the patient.
+Through guided conversation with a trained mental health professional, the patient is encouraged to understand how certain thoughts and behaviors are not productive or healthy.

-In addiction treatment, the therapist will listen and recommend alternative behaviors and ways of thinking with the goal of helping the patient to realize and leverage the value of higher-quality thoughts and actions.
-In practice, it has been shown that when presented with higher-quality options, persons suffering from addiction will opt out of addictive behaviors a significant percentage of the time.
-For this reason, we include CBT in the category of treatments that are considered “evidence-based.”
+In addiction treatment, the therapist will listen and recommend alternative behaviors and ways of thinking patterns with the goal of helping the patient to realize and leverage the value of higher-quality thoughts and actions.
+In practice, it has been shown that when presented with higher-quality options, persons who have an addiction will opt out of addictive behaviors a significant percentage of the time.
+For this reason, we include CBT in the treatment options considered “evidence-based” therapeutic approaches.
 This means that the treatment has been shown to work in controlled studies as well as in clinical settings.

-Today, CBT is a widely accepted and proven treatment for addiction.
-Here, we will explore how CBT is used in addiction treatment and relapse prevention.
+Today, the CBT technique is a widely accepted and proven treatment for addiction.
+Here, we will explore what is cognitive behavioral therapy and how CBT is used in addiction treatment and relapse prevention.

 Table of Contents